kbenoit/ME314/README.md

-# ME414 Introduction to Data Science and Big Data Analytics #
+# ME314 Introduction to Data Science and Big Data Analytics #

-#### LSE Methods Summer Programme 2017
+#### LSE Methods Summer Programme 2018

 [Kenneth Benoit](kbenoit@lse.ac.uk), Department of Methodology, LSE
 [Slava Mikhaylov](s.mikhaylov@essex.ac.uk), Institute for Analytics and Data Science, University of Essex
 [Jack Blumenau](J.Blumenau@lse.ac.uk), Department of Political Science, UCL

-[Altaf Ali](altaf.ali.13@ucl.ac.uk), Department of Political Science, UCL

-This repository contains the class materials for the [LSE Methods Summer Programme](http://www.lse.ac.uk/study/summerSchools/Methods/home.aspx) course [*ME414 Introduction to Data Science and Big Data Analytics*](http://www.lse.ac.uk/study/summerSchools/Methods/Quantitative/ME414.aspx) taught in August 2017 by Kenneth Benoit, Slava Mikhaylov, Jack Blumenau, and Altaf Ali.
+This repository contains the class materials for the [Research Methods, Data Science, and Mathematics](https://www.lse.ac.uk/study-at-lse/Summer-Schools/Summer-School/Courses/Secure/Research-Methods-Data-Science-and-Mathematics) course [*ME314 Introduction to Data Science and Big Data Analytics*](https://www.lse.ac.uk/study-at-lse/Summer-Schools/Summer-School/Courses/Secure/Research-Methods-Data-Science-and-Mathematics/ME314) taught in July-August 2018 by Kenneth Benoit, Slava Mikhaylov, and Jack Blumenau.

 ### Overview

 Data Science and Big Data Analytics are exciting new areas that combine scientific inquiry, statistical knowledge, substantive expertise, and computer programming.
 One of the main challenges for businesses and policy makers when using big data is to find people with the appropriate skills.
 Good data science requires experts that combine substantive knowledge with data analytical skills, which makes it a prime area for social scientists with an interest in quantitative methods.

 This course integrates prior training in quantitative methods (statistics) and coding with substantive expertise and introduces the fundamental concepts and techniques of Data Science and Big Data Analytics.

-Typical students will be Masters and PhD students from any field requiring the fundamentals of data science or working with typically large datasets and databases.
+Typical students will be advanced undergraduate and postgraduate students from any field requiring the fundamentals of data science or working with typically large datasets and databases.
 Practitioners from industry, government, or research organisations with some basic training in quantitative analysis or computer programming are also welcome.
 Because this course surveys diverse techniques and methods, it makes an ideal foundation for more advanced or more specific training.
-Our applications are drawn from social, political, economic, legal, and business and marketing fields, rather than engineering or other sciences.
+Our applications are drawn from social, political, economic, legal, and business and marketing fields.

 ### Objectives